 Rosanjin Kitaoji: The Ultimate Japanese Bon Vivant

 The versatile artist Rosanjin Kitaoji also loved this hotel.
-A painter, calligrapher, and ceramicist, he was also one of Japan’s greatest gourmets.
-He designed plates to perfectly complement food and loved to critique meals.
-To him, art, dining, and aesthetics were all connected.
+A painter, calligrapher, and ceramicist, he was one of Japan’s greatest gourmets.
+Often, he designed plates to perfectly complement food.
+At the same time, he never hesitated to critique a meal.
+To him, art, dining, and aesthetics were inseparable.

-The Capitol Hotel Tokyu was one of his favorite hang-outs.
-He even created a private club here where he and his like-minded friends could gather.
-Rosanjin loved places where craftsmanship, cuisine, and culture came together.
-Even today, the hotel reflects his spirit.
-Just like him, it is elegant and refined, and yet unpretentious.
+The Capitol Hotel Tokyu became one of his favorite gathering places.
+Here, he even created a private club where he and his friends could meet.
+For Rosanjin, true joy came where craftsmanship, cuisine, and culture met.
+Even now, the hotel reflects his spirit.
+Like him, it is elegant and refined, yet unpretentious.

-If Rosanjin were alive today, he’d still be here, studying the curve of a lacquered bowl while enjoying a flawless meal.
+If he were alive today, you could still imagine him here — studying the curve of a lacquered bowl while enjoying a flawless meal.

 A Luxury Stay in Tokyo For Those Who Appreciate True Elegance